 Using these strategies, MADRE provides long-term and flexible financial and direct service support to community-based women’s and girls’ groups who are largely under the radar of traditional philanthropy and/or where conflict or disaster have rendered them difficult to fund and challenging to reach.
 We work at the intersection of three program areas—Ending Gender Violence, Advancing Climate Justice, and Building a Just Peace—and across five priority communities who are disproportionately marginalized: young women and girls, Indigenous women, Afro-descendant women, LGBTIQ people, and people with disabilities.

-The first grantmaker to hundreds of organizations across the globe, in MADRE’s nearly 40-year history, we have disbursed over $56 million in grants and in-kind support to organizations across the globe.
+The first grant maker to hundreds of organizations, in MADRE’s nearly 40-year history, we have disbursed over $56 million in grants and in-kind support to organizations across the globe.

-To lead the organization through the next stage of growth, MADRE is seeking a Sr. Director of People and Culture who will provide executive-level leadership and guidance on MADRE’s human resources and operations, and lead us through the important work of strengthening culture, with a particular focus on a process to build a strategy for Justice, Equity, Diversity and Inclusion.
+To lead the organization through the next stage of growth, MADRE is seeking a Senior Director of People and Culture who will provide executive-level leadership and guidance on MADRE’s human resources and operations and lead us through the important work of strengthening culture, with a particular focus on a process to build a strategy for Justice, Equity, Diversity, and Inclusion.
 MADRE seeks to develop an organization that reflects the world in which we aspire to live, valuing and reflecting the people whose lives and pursuit of justice drive our work.

 The Senior Director of People and Culture is responsible for proposing, enforcing, and evaluating legally compliant human resources policies, procedures, and best practices.
-The individual will be a passionate advisor to leaders and all teams, focused on creating the conditions to support a highly productive and engaged team of employees and build a culture of belonging.
-The ideal candidate will have a strong ability to build relationships with integrity and humility, work independently, forecast and plan multiple projects several months in advance.
-They will possess keen attention to detail as well as big-picture systems analysis, and keep consistent communication while working remotely.
+The individual will be a passionate advisor to leaders and teams, focused on creating the conditions to support a highly productive and engaged team of employees and build a culture of belonging.
+The ideal candidate will have a strong ability to build relationships with integrity and humility, work independently, forecast, and plan multiple projects several months in advance.
+They will possess keen attention to detail as well as big picture systems analysis and keep consistent communication while working remotely.